We Understand Your Challenges

 The Four Pillars of ABI Wellness

 Using the world-renowned BrainExTM program that focuses on higher order cognitive rehabilitation, ABI Wellness targets four areas of the brain that are responsible for executive functioning.
-Four exercises – Symbol Relations, Symbol Thinking, Nonverbal Thinking and Predicative Speech – help to restore a patient’s ability to organize, plan and set goals, in addition to building cognitive capacities in verbal memory, verbal retrieval, reasoning and enhancing overall self-awareness.
+Three exercises – Symbol Thinking, Nonverbal Thinking and Predicative Speech – help to restore a patient’s ability to organize, plan and set goals, in addition to building cognitive capacities in verbal memory, verbal retrieval, reasoning and enhancing overall self-awareness.

 Research has proven that exercise and physical activity can regulate mood and anxiety in patients with brain injuries, so aerobic exercise plays a vital role in enhancing cognitive improvement.
 Aerobic exercise, as an integral part of ABI Wellness’s program, prepares the brain for more effective higher order cognitive rehabilitation, and studies have shown that aerobic exercise alone has been found to improve mood and executive functioning for patients with brain injuries.